HarrisonParrott: International Piano Series

 HarrisonParrott has collaborated with other artist management companies in piano and orchestral series at London's Southbank Centre.
 One example is the International Piano Series (in partnership with Southbank Centre) which for more than 30 years has presented established names and also provides a London platform for young talent.
 Pianists appearing have included Mitsuko Uchida, Khatia Buniatishvili, Alice Sara Ott, Víkingur Ólafsson, Benjamin Grosvenor and Bertrand Chamayou, while Southbank Centre schedules for the 2019–20 IPS season feature Pierre-Laurent Aimard, Maurizio Pollini, Ingrid Filter, Stephen Hough and Daniil Trifonov.

 Touring and international festivals

-HarrisonParrott has been active throughout the world in all territories where there is interest in classical music, including Latin America, most of Asia and the Middle East.

 In 1995, HarrisonParrott arranged the Pierre Boulez Festival in Tokyo in collaboration with the Kajimoto management company.
 Previously, in 1991, the company had been one of the managing agents for the month-long Japan Festival in the UK.

 Among the company's varied orchestral touring activities has been the Vienna Philharmonic's first-ever visit to Colombia (March 2016) and the first concert by the Royal Concertgebouw Orchestra in Yerevan, Armenia, conducted by Lorin Maazel in 2012.
 HarrisonParrott was active in the Minnesota Orchestra's visit to Cuba in 2015 – the first visit by a US orchestra since President Barack Obama took steps to normalise relations between the two countries in December 2014.

-HarrisonParrott-facilitated tours to China have featured strongly: the Boston Symphony Orchestra's return to the country in 2014 (for the first time since 1979-a trip that also embraced the orchestra's first visit to Japan in 15 years); two tours of China by the Shakespeare's Globe Theatre company, in 2014 and 2016; and a 2015 visit by the Trondheim Soloists which celebrated the normalisation of diplomatic relations between Norway and China.

 HarrisonParrott arranged performances of Akram Khan's production of Giselle with the English National Ballet in 2016, including in Hong Kong in 2018.